nikkigsak/F1-Data-Visualization-Final/README.md

 ## Extra Materials
-The Drive to Survive Netflix Docu-series ([Trailer](https://www.youtube.com/watch?v=wtJPe1ksS6E)) is extremely fun and dramatic and will give you some insight into this sport.
+The Drive to Survive Netflix Docu-series ([Trailer](https://www.youtube.com/watch?v=wtJPe1ksS6E)) is fun and dramatic and will give you some insight into this sport.